Periods of Automorphic Forms Associated to Strongly Tempered Spherical Varieties

 In this subsection we consider the non-reductive cases.
 Let $(G,H)=(G,H_0\ltimes U)$ be one of the non-reductive models in Table \ref{fig:1}.
 For all the cases, $H_0(F)$ is essentially $\GL_2(F)$ (up to the center).
 If $F\neq \BC$, we let $(G_D,H_{0,D}\ltimes U_D)$ be the quaternion version of the model.

 Let $\CT_{ell}(H_0)$ (resp. $\CT_{ell}(H_{0,D})$) be a set of representatives of maximal elliptic tori of $H_0(F)$ (resp. $H_{0,D}(F)$).
 Define

-where $\pi$ (resp. $\pi_D$) is an irreducible representation of $G(F)$ (resp. $G_D(F)$) with trivial central character, $W(H_0,T),W(H_{0,D},T_D)$ are the Weyl group, and all the Haar measure are chosen so that the total volume is equal to 1.
+where $\pi$ (resp. $\pi_D$) is an irreducible admissible representation of $G(F)$ (resp. $G_D(F)$) with trivial central character, $W(H_0,T)$ (resp. $W(H_{0,D},T_D)$ is the Weyl group, and all the Haar measure are chosen so that the total volume is equal to 1.
 Again we leave it as an excise for the reader to check that our definition of $m_{geom}(\pi)$ matches the definition in \cite{Wan} for general spherical varieties.